EliAndrewC/l7r/setting/l7r.md

 The valley is approximately 100 miles to the northwest of the Shinomen forest.
 It's at the edge of the Zenzan domain, which is the westernmost domain in Shinjo lands, approximately 75 miles from Shiro Zenzan, which is built close to White Shore Lake.
 The entire valley is technically in the Sanfun province, though historically the Imperial Legion has taken responsibility for the valley itself.

-Artistic depictions of the valley often show lush green grass on one side and barren desert on the opposite site.
+Artistic depictions of the valley often show lush green grass on one side and barren desert on the opposite side.
 In fact the whole area is semi-arid, with about 16 inches of rainfall per year.
 This is not enough to support much in the way of trees or farms, but there is plenty of vegetation on both sides of the valley.
 Still, only about 1% of the land is arable, which is why the local village districts are collectively known as the Three Unfortunate Villages of Sanfun, since the land here is poor and its farms tend to be small and spread out.
 The Provincial City of Sanfun, also called Oshindoka Toshi, is said to be "heaven for men and dogs, hell for women and horses".

 Thus, despite its name, the Gateway to the Land of the Burning Sands is actually about 400 miles east of the Burning Sands Desert, and about 800 miles east of the city of Medin al Salaat.